 Management challenges in an era of austerity

-Reduced local authority services affected site management, with some at risk
+Reduced local authority services affected facility management, with some at risk

 A recurring theme identified from the interviews was the reduction in local government sport and leisure services.
 Whilst clearly an external factor to the community sport organisations, many highlighted this as an explicit threat to their own working practice and in some cases existence.
 Janet, a community sport facility manager of a skate park and football facility said: